-State public health and poison centers have issued warnings in response to adverse health effects associated with use of herbal incense products containing these synthetic cannabinoids.
+State public health and poison centers have issued warnings in response to adverse health effects associated with abuse of herbal incense products containing these synthetic cannabinoids.
 These adverse effects included tachycardia (elevated heart rate), elevated blood pressure, unconsciousness, tremors, seizures, vomiting, hallucinations, agitation, anxiety, pallor, numbness, and tingling.
-This is in addition to the numerous public health and poison centers which have similarly issued warnings regarding the use of these synthetic cannabinoids.
-In some instances, the adverse health effects can be long-lasting even after the person quits using the substances.
+This is in addition to the numerous public health and poison centers which have similarly issued warnings regarding the abuse of these synthetic cannabinoids.